John D. Rockerduck

-John D. Rockerduck is a cartoon character in the Duck universe.
+John D. Rockerduck is a character in the Duck universe.
 He was created in 1961 by Carl Barks for The Walt Disney Company.
 He is one of Scrooge McDuck's main rivals in Disney comics.
 His name is a play on that of John D. Rockefeller, the American capitalist and philanthropist.
 Though a relatively obscure character in the United States, Rockerduck is an example of a character who has become notable outside of the U.S., particularly in stories produced for the Italian market.
 He made his first animated appearance in 2019, in the second season of the DuckTales reboot.

 Publication history

 Rockerduck was created by Carl Barks, who used him in one story: "Boat Buster", first published in Walt Disney's Comics and Stories #255 (December 1961).
 In that story, he was portrayed as an oil tycoon who argued with Scrooge McDuck, portrayed in that story as another oil tycoon, over which one of them made the best gasoline.
 To settle this, Scrooge and John agreed each one to enter a boat at an upcoming race.
 Scrooge was so confident of his victory he said he could win regardless of who was driving his boat.
 Trying to prove his point, Scrooge randomly picked somebody from the crowd watching their argument.
 However, he loses confidence when that somebody happened to be Donald Duck.
 To increase his chances of victory, Scrooge saw to it that all other boats in the race (there were a hundred boats counting Donald's and John's) were powered by his gasoline.
 Near the end, several boats (Donald's included) crashed and a loose motor pushed a freely-floating Donald into the finish line in the first place.
 Scrooge claimed victory, but Rockerduck pointed out they first must find out whose gasoline was powering that motor.
 Despite the odds being for Scrooge, the motor happened to be the one powered by John Rockerduck's gasoline.
 Rockerduck was jumping in celebration while an enraged Scrooge chased Donald.

 The character has rarely appeared in American stories but appears regularly in Latin American and European stories, and especially in Italian ones.
 He also appeared in stories produced by the now defunct Disney Studio Program.
 His first appearance in an Italian story was Zio Paperone e il kiwi volante ("Uncle Scrooge and the Flying Kiwi") by Giampaolo Barosso and Giorgio Bordini, first published on March 1, 1963.
 After this, the Disney Studio Program developed the character, and since then the Italian creators have further developed Rockerduck and explored various aspects of his relationship with Scrooge.

 One distinctive character trait is a habit of eating his bowler hat whenever he is defeated by Scrooge.
 This has led in some stories to Rockerduck eating an entire truckload of hats, because of an especially abject defeat.